Bank of England may struggle to agree clear guidance

 LONDON The Bank of England faces a tough trade-off next week between making a powerful commitment to keeping interest rates low for a long time, and taking a vaguer approach that leaves it less at risk of an embarrassing mistake.

-Chancellor George Osborne has asked new Bank of England chief Mark Carney to broker agreement among the bank's policymakers on the use of 'forward guidance', something done by the U.S. Federal Reserve, the Bank of Canada which Carney used to run and, more recently, the European Central Bank.
+Chancellor George Osborne has asked the new Bank chief Mark Carney to broker agreement among the bank's policymakers on the use of 'forward guidance', something done by the U.S. Federal Reserve, the Bank of Canada which Carney used to run and, more recently, the European Central Bank.

 It essentially means telling markets, businesses and consumers what it plans to do.